The third annual commscampnorth will be held in Bradford on Wednesday 23.10.19.

 Who is behind it all?

 There’s a range of volunteers who are part of the wider team and are helping on the day.
-The include Dan Slee (freelance comms person and commscamp co-founder), Albert Freeman (Bradford City Council), Josephine Graham (Bradford City Council on secondment to NHS Digital), Bridget Aherne (Keolis Amey Metrolink), Kate Bentham (Shropshire Council), Eddie Coates-Madden (Sheffield City Council).
+They include Dan Slee (freelance comms person and commscamp co-founder), Albert Freeman (Bradford Council), Josephine Graham (Bradford Council on secondment to NHS Digital), Bridget Aherne (Keolis Amey Metrolink) and Kate Bentham (Shropshire Council).
+Big love to Emma Rodgers (Stoke-on-Trent City Council) who is taking a sabbatical this year.

 On the day, everyone who turns up makes it.